k2tzumi/pic-search-slash-command/README.md

  This bot executes the slack slash command to search for images.
  This bot runs as a web app within a Google app script.
- You can make this bot work by registering it as an endpoint for [Slack API](https://api.slack.com/apps) event subscriptions.
+You can make this bot work by registering it as a request URL for the [Slack API](https://api.slack.com/apps) slash command.

 REQUIREMENTS
 --------------------